dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Forgiveness is the fragrance that the violet sheds on the heel that has crushed it.
+  The greatest mistake you can make in life is continually fearing that you'll make one.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1568 days)
+## 🌟 Experiences (1569 days)

 ### 🧮 Programming languages